 Cross-stack UplinkFast (CSUF) provides a fast spanning-tree transition (fast convergence in less than 1 second under normal network conditions) across a stack of switches that use the GigaStack GBICs connected in a shared cascaded configuration (multidrop backbone).
 During the fast transition, an alternate redundant link on the stack of switches is placed in the forwarding state without causing temporary spanning-tree loops or loss of connectivity to the backbone.
 With this feature, you can have a redundant and resilient network in some configurations.
 You enable CSUF by using the spanning-tree stack-port interface configuration command.
-The CSUF feature is supported only when the switch is running PVST+.
-It is not supported when the switch is running rapid PVST+ or MSTP.
+The CSUF feature is supported only when the switch is running PVST.

 CSUF might not provide a fast transition all the time; in these cases, the normal spanning-tree transition occurs, completing in 30 to 40 seconds.
-For more information, see the "Events that Cause Fast Convergence" section on page 16-7.
+For more information, see the "Events that Cause Fast Convergence" section on page 12-7.